 Hammarby Sjöstad/Sustainable City

 Sustainable City spans the area around Stockholm’s Hammarby sjö (Lake Hammarby), covering Södra Hammarbyhamnen as well as parts of Södermalm.
-By 2017, the district will have been expanded to include around 11,000 residences for over 25,000 inhabitants.
+By 2017, the district will expand to include around 11,000 residences, housing over 25,000 inhabitants.
 The district forms a natural expansion of Stockholm’s inner city area, something that has influenced its architecture, infrastructure and urban development plan.

 The Olympic village dream